Fei-Long121/DeepBDC/README.md

 ## Few-shot classification Results
-Experimental results on miniImageNet and CUB.
+Experimental results on miniImageNet and CUB and cross-domain datasets.
 We report average results with 2,000 randomly sampled episodes for both 1-shot and  5-shot evaluation.
 More details on the experiments can be seen in the paper.
 ### miniImageNet
 <table>
          <tr>